Current Issues in Law PG (11466.1)

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

-This unit is taught on an intensive basis, with all workshops being delivered in only four weeks.
-Despite being taught on in a four week period, students should expect to invest the time required for a 3 credit point unit
+This unit is taught on an intensive basis, with all content being delivered in only two weeks, from 6:30pm to8:30pm on Monday and Thursday, and 1.30pm to 3.30pm Saturday.
+Despite being taught in a two week period, students should expect to invest the time required for a 3 credit point unit.
+Students are strongly recommended to watch the video lectures and commence the readings prior to the Workshops

 Required IT skills